MystenLabs/sui/doc/src/explore/index.md

 ## App examples

-View the code for our [wallet](https://github.com/MystenLabs/sui/tree/main/apps/wallet) or [explorer](https://github.com/MystenLabs/sui/tree/main/apps/explorer) for examples of web apps that interact with Sui using the Typescript SDK.
+View the code for [Sui Wallet](https://github.com/MystenLabs/sui/tree/main/apps/wallet) or [Sui Explorer](https://github.com/MystenLabs/sui/tree/main/apps/explorer) for examples of web apps that interact with Sui using the Typescript SDK.

 ## Sui prototypes